 2 Cor.
 4:16, 18, NCV

-As we look at ourselves, we can honestly determine which of the three kinds of depression that we face.
+As we look at ourselves, we can determine which of the three kinds of depression that we’re facing.
 It seems we can have all three working in our lives.
-But it is very helpful to find our particular variety, or our certain inclination.
-Seldom will we identify with just one ‘variety’, as all three can be working at once.
+But it’s very helpful to find our particular variety, or our certain inclination.
+Seldom will we identify with just one ‘type’, as all three can be working at once.
 Understanding the three will hopefully give us a definite advantage.